 Decile 1 schools are the 10% of schools with the highest proportion of students from low socio-economic communities.
 Decile 10 schools are the 10% of schools with the lowest proportion of students from these communities.

 However, a decile doesn't indicate the overall socio-economic mix of the students at a school.

-It is important to understand that decile ratings are for funding purposes only - they are not an indication of the performance or quality of education delivered at a school or kura.
+It is important to understand that decile ratings and the Equity Index which took effect in 2023 are for funding purposes only — they are not an indication of the performance or quality of education delivered at a school or kura.

 Decile ratings are based on Census data for households with school-aged children in each school’s catchment area.
 The data uses household measures such as income, parents on a benefit, occupation, education, and household crowding.

-Decile ratings are re-calculated very 5 years, after each Census.
+Decile ratings are recalculated every 5 years after each Census.